 Metro Station: Masjid Jamek

 When we travel, we really enjoy visiting buildings as well as religious sites.
 I think it is the history and architecture that attracts us and brings us back over and over again to mosques, churches, and temples.

 The Jamek Mosque is not only the oldest mosque in the city but also lies directly where the rivers Gombak and Klang meet.
 This location is the birthplace of the KL.

 Entrance into the mosque is free, but appropriate clothing, as well as a headscarf for women, is a must.

 For us, the Sultan Abdul Samad Building is one of the most wonderful buildings in KL!

 We spent a lot of time here just taking pictures and enjoying the architecture.
-Due to Ramadan, there were several tents so that the view to the building was unfortunately covered from across the street.
+We traveled in KL during Ramadan, and there were several tents that unfortunately blocked the view of the building.

 The brick building, with its white arches, is just so beautiful that we could have stayed longer.